tauraloke/tegownitsa/readme.md

   transformation, `Apache 2.0 license`.
   - [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine for
   extracting textes from images for better indexing, `Apache 2.0 license`.
+  - [TensorflowJS](https://www.tensorflow.org/js/) is a ML library adapted for JavaScript, `Apache-2.0 license`.
   - [Autotagger](https://github.com/danbooru/autotagger) is a project to predict tags on anime images.
 You can see [online demo](https://autotagger.donmai.us/). `MIT license`.

+## How you can help

+- This bundle is very large.
+There is a big potential to compress package by cutting unusable libraries.
+BTW experiements with Webpack and Tesseract, Sharp, TensorflowJS are unseccuessful yet.

 ## Next goals